 A popular method of computing edges in images is using the Laplacian of a Gaussian (LoG).
-This kernel is convolved with the image and edges are marked where zero crossings exist.
+This kernel is convolved with the image and edges are marked where there are zero crossings.
 Convolution of the Gaussian is unnecessary in our case, because the depth buffer is already relatively smooth.
 Therefore, only the Laplacian is needed to look for zero crossings in the second derivative.
 It is done using a 3x3 kernel.